E

 Eastern Phoebe isolated on white background.

-Eastern Phoebes belong to the Tyrannidae family and are also Passerines
+Eastern Phoebes belong to the Tyrannidae family and are also Passerines.

-The common scientific name of these birds is “Sayornis phoebe.”
+The scientific name of these birds is “Sayornis phoebe.”
 It belongs to the Tyrannidae family under the Aves class.

 The genus name — “Sayornis” — is a combination of the name that Charles Lucien Bonaparte chose for the Say’s phoebe (“Muscicapa saya”) and the word “ornis,” which means “bird” in Ancient Greek.
 The use of the word “phoebe” has been a credit to the noise that the male makes, though it may also be named for the symbolism of Roman moon-goddess Diana (a.k.a.
 Phoebe).